Charles Bastard: History

-His father, a bootmaker by trade, had been taught to swim by Captain Beckwith, father of Fred Beckwith (1821–1898), and applied his knowledge in teaching other colonists at what passed in those days for a bathing pool — a fenced-off section of the River Torrens, upstream from what is now the Morphett Street bridge.
+Charles Bastard first came to public notice in 1869, when he was already a strong swimmer in various styles, and to amuse patrons of the City Baths would perform aquatic feats such as retrieving a shilling coin thrown into the deepest part of the pool.
+After leaving school, Charles Bastard worked for two years in an architect's office before studying chemistry, but he eventually decided to manage the city baths.

+On the death of their father, Charles and his brother Philip Stewart (Stuart?)
+Bastard, later known as Philip Stuart (1853–1920) inherited the lease of the City Baths.
+In 1885 Charles bought out his brother and took charge of the Baths.

+Bastard was inspired to teach swimming from his boyhood days in Adelaide, when he tried but was unsuccessful in rescuing a boy from drowning in the Torrens River.
+Over the years he was called upon numerous times to assist with rescuing and recovering drowning victims from the Torrens River.

+In 1886 he was employed by the South Australian Commissioner of Police to provide practical instructions to the Police Force "restoring the apparently drowned".

+In 1895, Bastard began to offer a Bush Biscuit to every boy who recorded their name at the City Bath and also passed a swimming test.
+In 1925, over 500 Bush Biscuits were awarded to boys in one season.

+It was estimated that he taught over 14,000 people to swim.

+He died at the Wakefield Street Hospital and his remains interred with those of his mother, at the West Terrace Cemetery.

+The Adelaide City Baths

-The original City Baths (1863–1913), on King William Road below Parliament House, was erected by the Adelaide City Council, and its first manager ("Keeper of the Baths") was a council employee, John Cox, previously Overseer of Works, as no tenders were received for its lease due to the cost of water.
+The original City Baths (1863–1913), on King William Road below Parliament House, was erected by the Adelaide City Council, and its first manager ("Keeper of the Baths") was a council employee, John Cox, previously Overseer of Works, and was operated by the Council as no tenders were received for its lease, due to the cost of water.
 After a three year delay a seven-year lease of the property was put up for tender, and Thomas Bastard was the successful applicant, and renewed it another two times before he died.

 The first pool was 75 by 25 ft, depth 6 and 3 ft at the two ends.
 It was open to men and boys only; no bathers were worn, and admission was 3d. (three pence, perhaps $2 in today's values).
 It was rebuilt in 1883 and reopened a few months after Thomas Bastard's death.
 The new facility had two pools — the large pool 100 by 30 ft and 7 ft at the deep end, another 40 by 30 ft and 3 or 4 ft deep for instruction purposes.
-Bastard was universally honored for his devotion to teaching.
-The Baths had a major makeover in 1910, with viewing platforms and showers installed and walls tiled.
-Women had been admitted for years, but until Annette Kellerman made bathing fashionable there were few female patrons.